romeOz/rock-cache/README.md

 Removes multiple keys.

 ####getTag($tag)
-Gets the keys of cache in accordance with the tag.
+Returns the keys of cache in accordance with the tag.

 ####getMultiTags(array $tags)
-Gets the keys of cache in accordance with the multiple tags.
+Returns the keys of cache in accordance with the multiple tags.

 ####existsTag($tag)
 Checks existence tag.